2026 Tournament Rules

 The video must clearly show the angler fighting the fish, the rod and reel used, the billfish species, the catch (leader touching the rod tip or a team member touching the leader), and the release (fish no longer connected to the line).

-Tournament Champion – Awarded to the team that weighs the heaviest eligible Blue Marlin.
-If no tournament-eligible Blue Marlin is weighed, this award will be presented to the team with the highest total points under the tournament scoring system.
+Tournament Champion – Awarded to the team with the highest total points under the tournament scoring system.

 1st Place Tuna – Awarded to the team that weighs in the heaviest tuna.